My Journey to Teaching

 Ms. Thomas is frequently in demand for contemporary music, especially new compositions.
 She has a passion for performing and teaching music by contemporary American composers.
 She recently commissioned composer Garth Baxter to write Music’s Path: Six Songs by Irish Poets, three songs of which are in Irish Gaelic as well as English.
 She can also be heard on the recording of Flight Box with Present Music and Cinq Poèmes de Tristan Tzara with pianist Milton Peckarsky on a tribute CD produced in Bucharest, Romania.

-Christine is extremely versatile, having been referred to by the Journal-Sentinel’s Elaine Schmidt as giving a “tasteful interpretation” of Sigmund Snopek’s song cycle, and one month later lauded as “the wildly randy Wanda Kazlakowski” in A Cudahy Carolers Christmas with In Tandem Theatre.
-(She is unseemingly proud of the latter description.)
+Christine is extremely versatile, having been referred to by the Journal-Sentinel’s Elaine Schmidt as giving a “tasteful interpretation” of Sigmund Snopek’s song cycle, and one month later, by the same critic, lauded as “the wildly randy Wanda Kazlakowski” in A Cudahy Carolers Christmas with In Tandem Theatre.
+[She is unseemingly proud of the latter description.]

 As an opera singer and actress, she has appeared with companies throughout the Milwaukee/Chicago and DC/Baltimore areas.
 She has created roles in five world premieres to date, including:

 - The Woman in Red, Dream of Valentino (Washington Opera)